top of page

 Conclusion

-Unresolved trauma may hinder empathy, but intentional healing efforts through and with Jesus can restore our ability to connect deeply with others.
+Unresolved trauma may hinder our capacity for empathy, but intentional healing efforts through Jesus can restore our ability to connect deeply with others.
 By understanding the nature of trauma, we can approach ourselves and others with greater compassion, reflecting God’s love in our interactions.
-Let’s commit to walking this journey of healing, trusting that Jesus’ transformative power will bring restoration and renewed empathy to our lives.
+Let’s commit to this journey of healing, trusting that Jesus’ transformative power will rejuvenate our lives and empathy.

 (1) A study published in the Journal of Traumatic Stress found that unresolved trauma can lead to increased anxiety, depression, and decreased empathy.
 (Source: Herman, J. L. (1992).
 Trauma and recovery.
 Basic Books.)